Configuration¶

 groups_header: X-Forwarded-Groups # default

-required: true
+required: false

 trusted_proxies: # optional; warn-only when omitted